 The SIGNAL Blog

-Science Applications International Corporation (SAIC) has been awarded a prime $500 million contract by the Department of Homeland Security's Federal Emergency Management Agency (FEMA) to provide operations and maintenance support to FEMA's chief information officer and information technology division.
+Science Applications International Corporation (SAIC) has been awarded a prime contract by the Joint Improvised Explosive Device Defeat Organization (JIEDDO) to provide comprehensive technical and operational support services.

 Sypris Electronics LLC, a subsidiary of Sypris Solutions Incorporated, has been awarded a contract from the U.S. Navy's Space and Naval Warfare Systems Center Atlantic for its Model 101e data recording systems.
 The three-year contract has a ceiling of approximately $10.5 million if all options are exercised.

 Lt.
 Gen. Jeffrey A. Sorenson, USA, chief information officer (CIO)/G-6 policy, and Maj.
 Gen. Nickolas Justice, USA, program executive officer, Command, Control and Communications-Tactical (PEO C3T), had a lot to say about innovation in the U.S. Army at the Gov 2.0 Summit last week.